 Torcello's cathedral, Santa Maria Assunta, was built in 639.
 It has a tall 11th-century bell tower (campanile) that dominates the island's profile.
 Within are stunning Byzantine mosaics from the 11th to 13th century.
 Above the apse is a fine mosaic image of the Virgin in a gold field and below her, the Apostles.
 The Last Judgement on the west wall is particularly impressive; the angels trumpeting to awaken the dead are masterful.
 The cathedral has a fine inlaid floor and an old iconostasis (altar screen).
-Next to the cathedral is the 11th-century centrally planned Church of Santa Fosca, its nave surrounded by a 5-sided portico.
 Across from the cathedral is the small Torcello Archaeological Museum housed in 14th-century mansions that were once the seat of the government.
-It houses medieval artifacts, mostly from the island, and archeological finds from the Paleolithic to Roman period discovered in the area of Venice.
+It houses medieval artefacts, mostly from the island, and archeological finds from the Paleolithic to Roman period discovered in the area of Venice.
 In the courtyard is a large stone throne known as 'Attila's Throne'.

-After exploring the two churches and the archaeological museum we shall walk a short distance to the famous Locanda Cipriani for a lunch to welcome you to the program.
+After exploring the church and the archaeological museum we shall walk a short distance to the famous Locanda Cipriani for lunch.
 Locanda Cipriani was founded by Giuseppe Cipriani and is still owned by the Cipriani family.
 Giuseppe Cipriani, the world-famous founder of Harry's Bar in Venice, Hotel Cipriani (Venice) and Villa Cipriani in Asolo, fell in love with Torcello in the late 1920s.
 In 1934 he bought a modest wine and oil shop there.
 He transformed the shop into an inn (locanda) featuring just a few, beautifully appointed guestrooms and a pleasant restaurant surrounded by a garden of flowers and vegetables and boasting an unparalleled view of Torcello's churches.